poemm/C_ewasm_contracts/test/README.md

 This test framework is source language agnostic -- works for Ewasm contracts written in any source language.
-It is in this repository because this is how the C-based contracts were tested, and the Makefile has hard-coded recipes for the C-based contracts.
+This is how the C-based contracts were tested, and the Makefile has hard-coded recipes for the C-based contracts.

 Install test framework.
 ```
-# Dependencies are hera, testeth, a tests repository, and lllc.
-# Install dependencies manually as follows, or install them elsewhere and hard-code paths in the Makefile or as arguments to make.
+# Install all dependencies.
 # (these commands will download and install everything locally to this directory.
-It is recommended to just copy thse commands from their recipes in Makefile.)
 make install

+# Or install dependencies individually as follows.
+make testeth-install
+make hera-install
+make tests-install
+mkae lllc-install

+# One can also install these elsewhere copying the recipe in the Makefile and hard-code paths in the Makefile or as arguments to make.
 ```

 Use test framework.